AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 import Keys from '@site/src/components/key.ts';
 import Video from '@site/src/components/video.tsx';

-There are various ways to connect fixtures to the console.
-As well as the XLR sockets on the console, [you can connect fixtures using Ethernet](../networking/controlling-fixtures-over-a-network.md) and wireless links.
+Control data from the console may be output from the XLR sockets on the console, and by Art-Net or sACN universes over Ethernet.

 All consoles can control up to 64 universes except **T1** which is limited to one single universe (fixed at universe 1), **T2** to two universes (fixed at universes 1-2) and **T3** to sixteen universes (fixed at universes 1-16 - expandable with optional extra licence).